s8sato/kyodoku/docs/deployment_oracle.md

 2. **Deploy**
    - Copies `infra/docker/docker-compose.deploy.yml` to `/opt/kyodoku` on the target VM (creating the directory if needed).
-   - Logs in to OCIR on the VM, pulls the built image, and runs `docker compose -f docker-compose.deploy.yml up -d bot` with `KYODOKU_IMAGE` set to the tag from the build job (or a manually supplied tag).
+   - Logs in to OCIR on the VM, pulls the built image, and runs `docker compose -f docker-compose.deploy.yml up -d` with `KYODOKU_IMAGE` set to the tag from the build job (or a manually supplied tag).
+This brings up the bot alongside local PostgreSQL and Redis containers.

 ## How to run the deployment